7 Most Haunted Places in New York City

 The Algonquin Hotel may still be visited posthumously by poet Dorothy Parker, performer Harpo Marx and playwright George Connell.
 In a group of often-discussed possibly haunted New York City hotels, the Algonquin stands out on many haunting-related lists.
 Children once claimed that Ms. Parker shushed them when they were being too noisy at this West 44th Street hotel.

-The Dakota is the gothic (visual) anachronism of a residential building in-between modern structures near the edge of Central Park West.
-This location of John Lennon’s assassination (1980) and scene of Roman Polanski’s film “Rosemary’s Baby” (1968), attracts seekers of spooky spiritual experiences along its sidewalk.
+The Dakota is the gothic (visual) anachronism of a residential building nestled between modern structures near the edge of Central Park West.
+This location of a scene in Roman Polanski’s film “Rosemary’s Baby” (1968) and the ill-fated spot of John Lennon’s assassination (1980) attracts seekers of spooky spiritual experiences along its sidewalk.
 Maybe it’s the Dakota’s mystique and exclusivity (it’s been the most-viewed co-op listing online for Manhattan and the Upper West Side) that draws the curious, and maybe it’s something more.
 Unable to enter the building, visitors wander along its 72nd Street and Central Park facade in awe.
-Are they paying respect to Lennon, remembering Rosemary horrifying experience or channeling something else?
+Are they paying respect to Lennon, remembering Rosemary’s horrifying experience or channeling something else?